EdHarty/Kris-Kringle/README.md

 ### My Profile Page
 - The site user can update their delivery details and this will then be upadated on the checkout page.
 - The site user can view their order history.
-The order number can be selected to view any previous orders.
+The order number can be selected to view all previous orders.

 <img width="960" alt="Orderh" src="https://user-images.githubusercontent.com/88341568/235667122-8dd6239c-8253-4ebc-b766-4416f3152ff6.png">